 The Bank of New York Mellon Corporation in Focus

-Headquartered in New York, The Bank of New York Mellon Corporation (BK) is a Finance stock that has seen a price change of 22.15% so far this year.
-The company is currently shelling out a dividend of $0.34 per share, with a dividend yield of 2.62%.
-This compares to the Banks - Major Regional industry's yield of 2.6% and the S&P 500's yield of 1.45%.
+Based in New York, The Bank of New York Mellon Corporation (BK) is in the Finance sector, and so far this year, shares have seen a price change of -16.77%.
+Currently paying a dividend of $0.34 per share, the company has a dividend yield of 2.81%.
+In comparison, the Banks - Major Regional industry's yield is 2.87%, while the S&P 500's yield is 1.46%.

-Taking a look at the company's dividend growth, its current annualized dividend of $1.36 is up 9.7% from last year.
-The Bank of New York Mellon Corporation has increased its dividend 4 times on a year-over-year basis over the last 5 years for an average annual increase of 12.62%.
+Looking at dividend growth, the company's current annualized dividend of $1.36 is up 4.6% from last year.
+The Bank of New York Mellon Corporation has increased its dividend 4 times on a year-over-year basis over the last 5 years for an average annual increase of 9.70%.
 Any future dividend growth will depend on both earnings growth and the company's payout ratio; a payout ratio is the proportion of a firm's annual earnings per share that it pays out as a dividend.
-The Bank of New York Mellon Corporation's current payout ratio is 31%.
-This means it paid out 31% of its trailing 12-month EPS as dividend.
+Right now, The Bank of New York Mellon Corporation's payout ratio is 33%, which means it paid out 33% of its trailing 12-month EPS as dividend.

-Big, established firms that have more secure profits are often seen as the best dividend options, but it's fairly uncommon to see high-growth businesses or tech start-ups offer their stockholders a dividend.
+For instance, it's a rare occurrence when a tech start-up or big growth business offers their shareholders a dividend.
+It's more common to see larger companies with more established profits give out dividends.
 During periods of rising interest rates, income investors must be mindful that high-yielding stocks tend to struggle.
 With that in mind, BK is a compelling investment opportunity.
 Not only is it a strong dividend play, but the stock currently sits at a Zacks Rank of 3 (Hold).